try-horus/horus-compose/README.md

 git clone https://github.com/try-horus/horus-compose.git && cd horus-compose && docker-compose up
 ```

 Horus will now be ready to process, store, and visualize your telemetry data.
+You can access the UI at port 3000.

 ## How Horus works